cznewt/architect-api/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kubernetes requires some information from ``kubeconfig`` file.
 You provide the
-parameters of the cluster and the user to the scraper.
+parameters of the cluster and the user to the manager.
 These can be found
 under corresponding keys.

 .. code-block:: yaml